cerner/terra-toolkit/packages/terra-functional-testing/src/terra-dev-site/terra-functional-testing/guides/Migration.tool.md

 # Terra Functional Testing

 We're excited to announce the release of @cerner/terra-functional-testing which will be replacing the automation testing responsibilities of terra-toolkit.
 We've made some changes and gave our testing infrastructure a much needed upgrade.
-This document will outline the major changes and provide useful tips for upgrading.
+This document will outline the major changes and provide useful tips for upgrading from `terra-toolkit` to `@cerner/terra-functional-testing` v1.

 ## Introduction